 Hi, I'm Isha!
 I'm a PhD student at MIT CSAIL working on language models, AI agents, and machine learning.
-I'm lucky to be coadvised by Professor Yoon Kim and Professor Marzyeh Ghassemi.
-My PhD is funded by MIT's Great Educators Fellowship and the National Science Foundation's Graduate Research Fellowship.
-I also currently serve as Co-President of MIT's Graduate Women in Course 6.
+I'm lucky to be coadvised by Yoon Kim and Marzyeh Ghassemi.
+My PhD is funded by MIT's Great Educators Fellowship and the NSF's Graduate Research Fellowship.
+I also previously served as Co-President of MIT's Graduate Women in EECS.
+I also help co-organize the MIT NLP Seminar - check it out!

-I graduated from Harvard University in 2023 with a B.A. in Applied Mathematics and Computer Science.
-I worked in Professor Hima Lakkaraju's lab, AI4LIFE, and at IBM Research AI, and was lucky to have been a part of the Harvard Business School Technology Innovation Fellowship.
+I graduated from Harvard University in 2023 with a B.A. in Applied Math and Computer Science.
+I worked with Hima Lakkaraju at AI4LIFE and was lucky to have been a part of the Harvard Business School Tech Innovation Fellowship.

-You can reach me at ishapuri@mit.edu or ishapuri@alumni.harvard.edu.
+You can reach me at ishapuri@mit.edu.
 I'd love to hear from you!

 News

 • [Feb 2025] Our paper on probabilistic inference for LM scaling is now on arXiv!
-Check out the project website for more details on how we scale small LMs to o1 level!
-Will be giving a talk about our work at RedHat on 2/7!
+Check out the project website.

 • [Dec 2024] Our work on studying bias in LLMs for mental health support was covered by MIT News and published in EMNLP Findings.